jimrains/Gen2-UHF-RFID-Reader/README.md

 or

   - 1 x bladeRF x115

+and

-  - 2x circular polarized antennas
+  - 2x circular polarized antennae

+or

   - 1x circulator (see note above)
+  - 1x circular polarized antenna

 ## Tested on:
   Ubuntu 16.04 64-bit